Cornbread Sausage Stuffing

 4.88 from 8 votes

-This cornbread stuffing has a crusty top and soft, moist interior.
-It’s a balanced blend of savory and sweet with a mild heat — and has been proclaimed “THE BEST” by family and friends.
-See what all the fuss is about.
+This sausage cornbread stuffing has a crusty top and a soft, moist interior.
+It's a balanced blend of savory and sweet with a mild spice everyone loves.
+Try my cornbread dressing with sweet or spicy Italian sausage to suit your tastes.

 Author: Lisa Lotts